 The Fire of Purgatory. (pg.
-8, Sept/Oct.
+8, Sept./Oct.
 2012

 Q. ...
 Since childhood I have believed in purgatory ...
-St. Faustina ... saw fire in purgatory...
+St. Faustina ... saw fire in purgatory.
+Could you please explain this.

 A. ...
 In sacred Scripture, the metaphor of fire is often used to suggest eternal suffering of the damned ...
 Mystics ... have also associated the symbol of fire with the experience of purgatory.
 But the suffering of purgatory is a totally different reality than the suffering of hell.